ssbc/bipf/README.md

 [spec](https://github.com/ssbc/bipf-spec).

 All values must have a correct length field.
 This makes it possible to traverse all fields without looking at the values.
-Theirfor it is possible to quickly jump to any subvalue if you know it's path.
+Therefore it is possible to quickly jump to any subvalue if you know it's path.
 If you are looking for a particular string, you can also skip any with the wrong length!
 Since object and array fields also begin with a length,